mjopenglsdl/small3d/README.md

     cmake ..
     cmake --build .

 The unit tests can be run by executing *small3dTest* in *build/bin*.
 For building your own project, you need the files from the *build/include* directory and the libraries from the *build/lib* directory.
-If you are using cmake, the modules in *small3d/cmake* can be useful, as well as the *small3d/FindSMALL3D.cmake* module.
-The branches of the [Avoid the Bug](https://github.com/dimi309/AvoidTheBug3D) game's repository are examples of the various ways in which small3d can be deployed.
+If you are using cmake, the modules in *small3d/cmake* can be useful.

 ![Demo 2](https://cloud.githubusercontent.com/assets/875167/18656844/0dc828a0-7ef5-11e6-884b-706369d682f6.gif)